Freight Shipping from Kansas City to Wichita

 How much does it cost to ship freight from Kansas City to Wichita?

-Full truckload (FTL) rates from Kansas City, KS to Wichita, KS currently range from $492-$607 for a standard dry van load over the 229-mile route.
+Full truckload (FTL) rates from Kansas City, KS to Wichita, KS currently range $492-$607 (roughly $2.17-$2.65 per mile over 229 miles).
 LTL shipments typically cost $326-$595 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Kansas City to Wichita?

-Standard FTL transit from Kansas City to Wichita is approximately 4 hrs by truck over 229 miles.
+Standard FTL transit from Kansas City to Wichita is approximately 4 hrs by truck over 229 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Kansas City to Wichita freight?